fizban99/RRunner/README.rst

 .. code-block:: VB

-   RunR2Plot(script As String, inpRange As Range, outChart As ChartObject, PlotName As String) As Boolean
+   RunR2Plot(script As String, RangeToExport As Range, ChartToLoad As ChartObject, PlotName As String) As Boolean

 This function accepts the name of the script (just the name, including the extension), a range from which to read the data and a ChartObject in which to insert the generated chart image.
 To insert an empty ChartObject, just click on any empty cell, and go to Insert and select any chart type.
 You can then give a name to this area selecting it and using the usual Name Box (the input box directly to the left of the formula bar).